Winifred Sackville Stoner Jr.: Personal life

 Stoner's personal life did not see the same success as her intellectual life.
 In 1921, at age 19, she married a 35-year-old French count, Charles de Bruche, who was supposedly killed in a car accident in Mexico City in 1922.
 She then married Louis Hyman, but that marriage fell apart and ended in divorce in 1927.

 However, de Bruche reappeared in 1930, and Stoner appealed for an annulment of the marriage.
-She apparently already knew before the faked death that her husband's actual name was Charles Clinton Philip Bruch, a penniless imposter with a criminal record who was a known con man and wiretapper.
-He also went by the name "Count Helmholtz."
+She apparently already knew before the faked death that her husband's actual name was Charles Clinton Philip Bruch, a penniless imposter with a criminal record who was a known con man and wiretapper, who also went by the name "Count Helmholtz".
 Reports surfaced of an engagement to Bainbridge Colby, a former US Secretary of State under President Woodrow Wilson, who was then 58 years old to her 24.
-She later described him as "my mental mate."
+She later described him as "my mental mate".

 In 1931, she wed E. W. Harrison, but they divorced in 1933 amid Stoner's plans to wed for a fourth time.

 Between the 1930s and her death in 1983, she rarely stepped into the spotlight.